tbhaxor/firefly/README.md

 ## Testing

-By default tests are disable, you can enable them with `-DFirefly_ENABLE_TESTS` and run using ctest, as shown below.
+By default tests are disabled, you can enable them with `-DFirefly_ENABLE_TESTS` and run using ctest, as shown below.

 ```console
 cmake -Bbuild -DCMAKE_BUILD_TYPE=Debug -DFirefly_ENABLE_TESTS=ON